-Update: Adding an image to help visualise my explanation.
+Update: Adding an image to help visualize my explanation.
 I used a toaster so I could “draw” the electrical internals (a heating element in this case), but you can pretend it’s a computer or anything else with a metal case if you prefer.

 (click for a larger version)

 Since my drawing skills aren’t exactly going to win any awards, to make it easier to follow start by identifying the:

 …note that the jumper wire you hopefully didn’t add is shown at the bottom-right of the outlet (plug).